melezhik/outthentic/README.md

 ## Upstream and downstream stories

-It is possible to run one story from another, using notion of downstream stories.
+It is possible to run one story from another with the help of downstream stories.

 Downstream stories are reusable stories or modules.

-Story runner never executes downstream stories directly, instead you have to call downstream story from the _upstream_ one:
+Story runner never executes downstream stories _directly_, instead of downstream story always gets called from the _upstream_ one:

     $ cat modules/create_calc_object/story.pl
     # this is a downstream story